-The American College of Veterinary Internal Medicine (ACVIM) is the American Veterinary Medical Association-sanctioned governing and certifying organization for specialists in veterinary internal medicine, cardiology, neurology, and oncology.
+The American College of Veterinary Internal Medicine (ACVIM) is the American Veterinary Medical Association-sanctioned governing and certifying organization for specialists in veterinary cardiology, large animal internal medicine, small animal internal medicine, neurology, and oncology.
 The ACVIM was founded in 1972 with 58 charter Diplomates.
-The College currently has 914 Diplomates.
+The College currently has 1326 Diplomates.